 Since 1968, the Center for 21st Century Studies (C21) has worked to build a community of scholars to address the most pressing issues of our time.
-Through collaboration and individual reflection, C21 fosters innovative research at the intersection of the humanities, arts and sciences, supporting emerging and established scholars, publishing new research, and hosting conferences, lectures and other events.
+As one of the first humanities research centers in the United States, C21 has been at the forefront of major developments in interdisciplinary humanities for over half a century.
+Through collaboration and individual reflection, C21 fosters innovative research at the intersection of the humanities, arts, and sciences, supporting emerging and established scholars, publishing new research, and hosting lectures, workshops, and other events.

-For the next three years, C21 will explore the theme of slow knowing, infusing this into our programing, fellowships, and collaboratories.
+For the next three years, C21 will explore the theme of SLOW, infusing this concept into its programming, fellowships, and collaboratories.
+This initiative reflects C21’s ongoing commitment to addressing contemporary challenges through interdisciplinary scholarship and community engagement.

 Programs